kamyh/master/developpement/README.md

 This append if your linux system is not a Debian Jessie.
 This is due to server/client dockers API missmatch.

-To fix it run the following command in the "inphinity-cire" container:
+To fix it run the following command in the "inphinity-core" container:

 ```
 $ export DOCKER_API_VERSION=1.22